 Our Windscribe review places it firmly on our Best Free VPN list.
 These are VPNs that have free plans which are usually limited in some way but still usable.
 In this case, there is a limitation on what servers you can use and a monthly bandwidth restriction as well.

-This review covers the free version of Windscribe which offers access to more limited server locations as well as no Netflix access.
-There is also Windscribe PRO available with those features starting from as little as $4.08/mo
+This review covers the free version of Windscribe, which offers access to more limited server locations and no Netflix access.
+There is also Windscribe PRO available with those features starting from as little as $5.75/mo

 - Is Windscribe Safe to Use?

 - No Netflix and Streaming on Free Versions

 - Customer Support: Free Does Have Its Limits

 - Pricing – Is Windscribe Really Free?

 - Conclusion – Excellent Sandbox for VPN Newbies